 - 1. Provide flexibility in using water supplies from private wells to help customers sustain agricultural crops; - 2.
-Use irrigation water, delivered through District facilities, where needed by Project participants; and - 3.
-Ensure pumped groundwater meets standards pursuant to the USBR SLC Non-Project Water Pumpin Program 2020 Water Quality Monitoring Plan (Water Quality Monitoring Plan).6 - 4.
+Use irrigation water, delivered through District facilities, where needed by Project participants; - 3.
+Ensure pumped groundwater meets standards pursuant to the 2020 Water Quality Monitoring Plan; and - 4.
 Ensure compliance with the Westside Subbasin GSP.

-4 The Warren Act (Act of February 21, 1911; Chapter 141, 36 Stat.
+&lt;sup>4 The Warren Act (Act of February 21, 1911; Chapter 141, 36 Stat.
 925) authorizes USBR to enter into contracts to impound, store, or convey non-CVP water in federal facilities, when excess capacity is available.
 Warren Act Contracts are issued by USBR to allow movement of non-federal water through federal facilities.

-5 USBR's approval of the District's 2020-2025 Warren Act is subject to environmental review under the National Environmental Protection Act (NEPA) pursuant to the Council on Environmental Quality regulations (40 Code of Federal Regulations Parts 1500-1508).
+&lt;sup>5 USBR's approval of the District's 2020-2025 Warren Act is subject to environmental review under the National Environmental Protection Act (NEPA) pursuant to the Council on Environmental Quality regulations (40 Code of Federal Regulations Parts 1500-1508).
 Review of USBR's approval of the District 2020-2025 Warren Act pursuant to the requirements of NEPA is being prepared under an Environmental Assessment.

-6 The 2020 Water Quality Monitoring Plan and water quality standards are currently being prepared and may be subject to change prior to publication and adoption of the final plan.
+&lt;sup>6 The 2020 Water Quality Monitoring Plan and water quality standards are currently being prepared and may be subject to change prior to publication and adoption of the final plan.
 The Project will be subject to the final water quality standards and requirements of the plan once adopted.